ICBC can deduct several different wage replacements benefits you have received over time to further reduce the amount of past wage loss owing

 Before settling your ICBC claim, you need to consider the amount of your past wage loss claim.
 The gross loss of wages you suffer is not the amount of compensation you will receive through ICBC.

-To start with, ICBC is entitled to pay you the net amount of your wage loss after factoring in your tax obligations as well as your Employment Insurance premiums.
+To start with, ICBC is only required to pay you the net amount of your wage loss after factoring in your income tax obligations if you had made the income as well as your Employment Insurance premiums you saved by not making the income.

-If you are like some people who have a certain element of unreported income (i.e. cash) available to you but you lost the opportunity as a result of the injuries suffered in the accident, the law is clear that so long as you can prove the amount of the loss you are still entitled to it even though it did not form part of your tax return.
-Therefore, do not allow ICBC to ignore this part of your past wage loss claim especially if you have clear proof that you lost the opportunity after the accident to receive this unreported income.
+Another argument from ICBC is they will only pay past wage loss based on reported income only.
+However, if you have unreported income, you can still make a claim that you lost income because of the accident.
+The law is clear that so long as you can prove the amount of the loss you are still entitled to it, even though it did not form part of your reported income on your tax return.
+Therefore, do not allow ICBC to ignore this part of your past wage loss claim especially if you have clear proof that you lost the opportunity after the accident to continue to receive this unreported income.
+The proof should be in the form of documents or statements from client/employer(s).

-Any promotions or pay raises that you would have received, but for the accident, also should be factored into the past wage loss claim.
+Finally, when it helps them, ICBC will rely on past earnings and ignore the prospect of pay raises or promotions.
+However, a promotion or pay raise that you would have received, but for the accident, should be factored into the past wage loss claim.